ApiniLabs/PAC-ID/README.md

 [^1]: according to [RFC 3986](https://www.rfc-editor.org/rfc/rfc3986#appendix-A).
 All other URI components MUST be empty.

-An example PAC-ID, represented as URL:
+An example `PAC-ID`, represented as URL:
 ```
 HTTPS://PAC.METTORIUS.COM/-MD/21:210263
 ```